Fletcher's frog: Oviposition

 Fletcher's frog exploits ephemeral pools, including water-filled tree hollows for reproduction, laying approximately 300 eggs in an organized, mucosal clutch structure within the water body.
 To improve oxygenation while still maintaining protection from external stressors, Fletcher's frog beats the mucus into a froth, placing air bubbles between the eggs while still maintaining the nest's integrity.
 The froth nesting serves as a line of defense for the eggs, shielding them from thermal extremes or predation (by foreign predators and conspecifics alike).
 Notably, it serves as an effective protection against desiccation.
 The nest's protective quality may be further enhanced when the outer mucus dries to form a hard outer cast, effectively reducing water loss by reflecting solar radiation and trapping moisture.
 Fletcher's frog eggs can survive and even continue developing for several days in the absence of free-standing water.
 Although eggs in the periphery of the nest structure dried more rapidly, the embryos in the center were preserved long enough until additional rainfall replenished the well, helping to reduce larvae death.

 Female frogs prefer to lay their eggs in pools that contain pre-existing eggs (as opposed to laying their eggs in empty pools).
 Adult frogs perceive the presence of pre-existing nests within an oviposition site and make an active decision to lay their eggs alongside other conspecific eggs.
 Female Fletcher's frogs are hypothesized to engage in this behavior because it provides their own offspring with a nutrition source that can be exploited by the cannibalism of non-siblings.

 Although almost all pools contain more than one nest, their distribution within the shared water body varied.
 Eggs were deposited both solitarily and in communal masses, indicating the presence of two nesting behaviors.
 There is a significant benefit associated with commonality among anurans producing frothed nests.
 Laying eggs in groups reduces the surface area to volume ratio of nests, which increases the eggs' protection against environmental threats.
 Despite its advantages, however, communal nests may increase visibility to predators and be more susceptible to disease transmission.
 It is unknown why female Fletcher's frogs exhibit both solitary and communal nesting behaviors, but there may be specific circumstances where the costs associated with communality occasionally outweigh the benefits.Conspecifics at two different stages in the anuran life cycle (eggs and tadpoles) have opposing effects on a female Fletcher's frog's choice of oviposition site.
 Although female frogs seek water bodies with preexisting eggs, they do not prefer sites that include conspecific tadpoles.
 Given the limited availability to desirable nests, however, spawning frequently occurs in pools containing both conspecific eggs and tadpoles.

 The mass spatial and temporal distribution of breeding events, coupled with the ephemeral oviposition sites significantly increases the odds of total clutch failure; however, this risk is offset by low competition during the larval stages and fewer predation related deaths.
-Thus, the Fletcher frog, despite being an obligate ephemeral pool breeder maintains a stable, reproductively active population over time.
+Thus, the Fletcher's frog, despite being an obligate ephemeral pool breeder maintains a stable, reproductively active population over time.